Do you have a WooCommerce site and want to set up Google Ads conversion tracking?

 - You’ve already installed and activated the Ads Addon or PPC Tracking Addon.

 - You’ve already connected your Google Analytics account to your Google Ads account.

 Awesome!
-If you’ve Completed those Prerequisites, Please Proceed to Step 1.
+If you’ve Completed those Prerequisites, Please Proceed.

 Overview: In this guide, there are a few steps, but they consist of:

 - Collecting the required tracking code from Google Ads.

 Step 1.
 Please go to ads.google.com and log into your account.

 Step 2.
 Choose Conversion action from the dropdown.